tytydraco/yessleep/out/Ive_worked_as_my_villages_apothecary_for_fifty_years_Two_weeks_ago_old_death_bloomed_from_my_home_soil.md

 One day, it worked.

-*Clarity, clarity, I needed clarity...what helps with clarity?*
+*Clarity, clarity, I need clarity...what helps with clarity?*

 *Gotu Kola is good.*